 Do you have a yearning for the stars?
-Do you find yourself being drawn to the moon and feeling a deep connection to it?
+Do you find yourself being drawn to the moon?
 Words don’t describe it, right?
 The sensation is visceral.
 It’s an inexplicable desire.
 Well, you’re a special kind of special person.
-You’re what’s known as a nyctophile — someone who absolutely thrives on the night.
+You’re known as a nyctophile — someone who thrives on the night.

-This attraction is called nyctophilia.
-Don’t worry, it’s not a disease.
-Humans have many inexplicable foibles built into our DNA.
-Some say it’s the psyche’s wish to return us to our origins — we ache to connect with our ancient ancestors who once lived by the laws of Earth, wind and fire.
-There is a special type of serial killer out there too.
+Some say it’s the psyche’s wish to return us to our origins — a time when we lived with nature and by the laws of earth, wind and fire.
+We ache in response to our inner ancestor’s desires.
+That’s all.
+There is a particular type of serial killer out there too.

 Yes.
-I did it because I have to warn you about your crazy nighttime fixation.
+I did.
+I wrote it because I have to warn you about your crazy nighttime fixation.
 It’s going to get you killed.

-If you’re a nyctophile, then there’s a serial killer out there looking for you, right now.
+If you’re a nyctophile, then beware.
+There’s a serial killer looking for you.
 I can’t say it any other way.
-There’s a strong possibility you’re a target and you’ll soon become a victim.
+There’s a strong possibility you’re a target and you’ll become a victim.
 Five have already been taken.
 Five more will go before this season is over.

 What makes you think you can walk into the night without a care in the world anyway?
-Forget about all that ancestral Earth, wind and fire crap, what you’re doing is illogical.
+Forget about all that ancestral earth, wind and fire bullshit, what you’re doing is illogical.
 You can’t see into the dark.
 Your eyes aren’t made for it.
 Fear should prevail.
 It’s normal to fear what you can’t see.
 It’s not safe to go out at night.
 The danger is real.
+Even your ancestors knew this.
 Why go against logic?

 There’s a simple answer: